falkr/ttm4115/pages/unit-components.md

+# Components

+So far, we have created single state machines, and just connected them with MQTT to let them communicate, but we didn't build anything with them yets.
+This week we want to combine several concepts to build a more complete software component.

 ---
-status: draft
+type: figure
+source: figures/components/meme.jpg
 ---

 # Timer Module for a Voice Assistant

 Your task is to build the module that allows a voice assistant to maintain timers.
 The timers should have a name, and it should be possible for a user to start as many timers as they want.
 Currently, Alexa can have these named timers, while Siri cannot.
 This means, a user should be able to say:

-> "Hey Assistant*, please start a 10-minute spaghetti timer."
+> "Hey Assistant, please start a 10-minute spaghetti timer."

 During this timer is active, the user can start another timer:

-> "Hey Assistant*, start a 2-minute green tea timer."
+> "Hey Assistant, start a 2-minute green tea timer."

 These timers are independent of each other.
 Once they expire, the assistant says: